Vishwa2684/Computer-Vision/README.md

 |Dense| neurns = 1, activation function = Sigmoid|
 - The last dense layer is used to give output for the input image.
 - The model yields 82% accuracy as it is a simple CNN.

+## Image Segmentation
+- This project uses OpenCV to segment images.